pachyderm/docs-content/2.4.x/enterprise/auth/authorization/role-binding.md

     ```s
     pachctl idp update-connector auth0 --version 2
     ```
-    Your group is all set to receive permissions to Pachyderm's resources.
+    Your group is all set to receive permissions to {{%productName%}}'s resources.

-4. Grant the group an admin access to a specific repo in Pachyderm.
+4. Grant the group an admin access to a specific repo in {{%productName%}}.

     ```s
     pachctl auth set repo testinput repoOwner group:testgroup